ahmishra/Wellbeing/README.md

 Sadly due to the size of website's dependencies being larger than 500mb I couldn't seem to find a free host because all of the hosts have a storage cap of 500 MB.

 ## About the developer
-Hey this is Aryan Mishra from India I am a 13 year old full-stack web developer / machine learning engineer who loves to code in all kinds of languages, but my preffered language is python due to its simplicity.
+Hey this is Aryan Mishra from India I am a 13 year old, full-stack web developer / machine learning engineer, who loves to code in all kinds of languages, but my preffered language is python due to its simplicity.
 Moreover I love to program and make stuff that in the future might proove to be helpful.

 <br>